amazon-alternatives/extension/README.md

 # Amazon Alternatives [![Buy me a tree](https://img.shields.io/badge/Buy%20me%20a%20tree-%F0%9F%8C%B3-lightgreen)](https://ecologi.com/adrian)

-_(previously known as Universal Amazon Killer)_

 This is a browser extension to help you buy stuff you found in Amazon, but in other stores (like a real-life bookstore or an online Amazon alternative).

-Additionaly, the addon will show you a prompt everytime you wan't to buy on Amazon instead of one of his alternatives.

 ![The addon in action](/buy-a-book.gif)